The following chart illustrates the basic Ceph development workflow:

 “mygithubaccount”, your fork of the upstream repo will appear at

-Once you have created your fork, clone it by running:
+After you have created your fork, clone it by running the following command:

 git clone https://github.com/mygithubaccount/ceph

 You must fork the Ceph repository before you clone it.
-Without forking, you cannot open a GitHub pull request.
+If you fail to fork, you cannot open a GitHub pull request.

 For more information on using GitHub, refer to GitHub Help.